 Chaswood Resources Holdings Ltd. (the "Company") is listed on the SGX - Catalist Board and is incorporated in Singapore with limited liability.
 The financial statements are presented in Ringgit Malaysia ("RM").
-The registered office is at 80 Robinson Road, #02-00, Singapore 068898.
+The registered office is at 80 Robinson Road, #02-00, Singapore 068898 and its principal place of business is at Lot 241 and 242, 2nd Floor, The Curve, No.6, Jalan PJU 7/3, Mutiara Damansara, 47800 Petaling Jaya.